 Other antsy Mamas have tried ingesting castor oil, a vegetable oil derived from the castor bean, in order to jump start labor.
 Though there is a fairly high success rate with the oil, doctors warn of many dire side effects, including: diarrhea, vomiting and nausea.
 In short?
 It can get very messy.

 If you can heave yourself off the couch, use the momentum to go on a walk around the block.
 Simply taking a nice stroll (or waddle!) can help safely induce labor by helping the baby move further down your pelvis and onto your cervix.
 Keep in mind: avoid hills wear comfortable shoes, especially if your feet are swollen walk at a comfortable pace that keeps your breath even walk for at least 30 minutes a day during the last two weeks of your pregnancy

 We know you are probably yearning for a cold, tall Pina Colada -- but for now, you will have to settle for your Spoiled Mama peppermint sugar scrub and eating a bit of pineapple.
 It turns out the prickly yellow fruit contains an enzyme that can mimic the effects of a prostaglandin.
 Again, since there hasn't been any official studies, this results of this method can vary from woman to woman.

-According to Induce Labor Now, some women ate half a pineapple before contraction began, while others drank its fruity juice for weeks.
+According to WebMd, pineapple is safe during pregnancy and some women ate half a pineapple before contractions began, while others drank its fruity juice for weeks.